What To Do When Your Water Heater is Broken (or Before!)

 Some demand replacement…

-…like a leaky or corroded tank.
+…such as a leaky or corroded tank.

 Some just aren’t worth the expense…

-…like a decrease in hot water coupled with an increase in your utility bill.
+…including a decrease in hot water coupled with an increase in your utility bill.

 If you are like most people, you may not have any idea what the problem is, but you know there’s going to be money involved.